Invariant solutions for equations of axion electrodynamics: Introduction

 \section{Introduction}

 Group analysis of partial differential equations is a well developed branch of mathematics including a number of interesting fundamental problems.
-But maybe the main its value are the powerful tools for construction of exact solutions of complicated nonlinear equations.
+But maybe its the main value are the powerful tools for construction of exact solutions of complicated nonlinear equations.
 Sometimes it is the group analysis which gives the only hope to obtain at least some solutions for complicated physical (chemical, biological...) models.

-In this preprint we present some results obtained with application of the group analysis to the important physical model called axion electrodynamics.
+In this paper we present some results obtained with application of the group analysis to the important physical model called axion electrodynamics.
 There was a lot of motivations for this research, both physical and mathematical.

 Axions are hypotetical particles which belong to main candidates to form the dark matter, see, e.g. \cite{raflet}.
 Additional arguments to investigate axionic theories appeared in solid states physics, since the axionic-type interaction terms appears in the theoretical description of crystalline solids called topological insulators \cite{Qi}.
 The existence of a pseudoscalar (axion) field can be extracted from the experimental data concerning electric field induced magnetization on $\text{Cr}_2\text{O}_3$ crystals or the magnetic field-induced polarization \cite{heht}.
-In addition, the axion hypothesis makes it possible to resolve the fundamental problem of quantum chromodynamics connected with the CP symmetry violation in interquark interactions \cite{pec}-\cite{wilczek1}.
+In addition, the axion hypothesis makes it possible to resolve the fundamental problem of quantum chromodynamics connected with the CP symmetry violation in interquark interactions \cite{pec}--\cite{wilczek}.
 Thus it is interesting to make group analysis of axionic theories which are requested in the three fundamental branches of physics, i.e., the cosmology, condensed matter physics and quantum chromodynamics.

-Let us present two more motivation with are very inspiring for us.
+Let us present three more motivations with are very inspiring for us.
 Recently a new exactly solvable model for neutral Dirac fermions had been found and other integrable models for such particles had been indicated \cite{ninni}.
-But these models involve an external EM field which do not solve Maxwell equations with physically reasonable currents.
+But these models involve the external electromagnetic field which does not solve Maxwell equations with physically reasonable currents.
 However, these fields solve equations of axion electrodynamics.

 We had classified exactly solvable quantum mechanical systems including shape invariant matrix potentials \cite{NKa1}, \cite{NKa2}.
 Some of these systems also include solutions of field equations of axion electrodynamics.